jmcnally17/pacman-api-java/README.md

 The client application that pairs with this API can be found at https://github.com/jmcnally17/pacman-client

-The JS Express version of this API (which is currently in use on the deployed version) can be found at https://github.com/jmcnally17/pacman-api-js
+The JS Express version of this API (deployed version) can be found at https://github.com/jmcnally17/pacman-api-js

 The original project monolith (with a full comprehensive commit history) can be found at https://github.com/jmcnally17/pacman-old